Sinus Infection / Sinusitis / Urgent Care

-Have Sinusitis?
+Have sinusitis?
+Why suffer when you can get an ear, nose, and throat specialist test and treat it now?
 At Statcare Urgent Care, we treat colds, head colds, and sinusitis on a walk-in basis.
-Why suffer?
-Just walk in and get treated now!
+Walk in and get treated now!
 We are open every day of the year including evenings, weekends, and holidays.

 Statcare serves the Long Island residents of Nassau County, Suffolk County, Queens, Manhattan and Brooklyn, as well as the Bronx in NYC.
 If you have any questions about any conditions we treat or services we offer, call (917) 310-3371 today.